-Each year, staff contacts the Sacramento Regional Transit District's insurance broker, currently Alliant, to secure fiduciary liability insurance for the Retirement Boards.
+Each year, staff contacts the District's insurance broker, Alliant, to secure fiduciary liability insurance for the Boards.

+The Boards' current policy, which expires May 6, 2017, provides a \$10 million limit, w vith a deductible of \$25,000, for an annual premium of \$ Sacramento Region nal Transit District's insurance broker, Alliant, informed staff on the staff of hat CHUBB has agreed to renew coverage and write a policy for the next year w vith [TBD] changes from the current policy terms, including the coverage lin nit, deductible or premium.

-The Boards' current policy, issued by Federal Insurance Company (Chubb), expires May 6, 2017.
-The policy provides a \$10 million limit, with a deductible of \$25,000, for an annual premium of \$58,776.
-The policy also includes provisions governing how the policy would be applied in case of a claim implicating the deductible, including waivers in specific limited conditions, and including personal coverage for each member/alternate of the Retirement Boards who pays a nominal amount for their own coverage (\$25 for the 2016-17 policy year).
+The policy includes provisions governing how the policy would be applied in case of a claim implicating the deductible, including waivers in specific limited conditions, and including personal coverage for each member/alternate of the Retirement Boards who pays a nominal amount for their own coverage (\$25 each).